SALSA VERDE (Cooked and Raw)

 Repeat the same cleaning method for the tomatillos as above, and using same ingredients.

 Instead of cooking the tomatillos and boiling the salsa after blending, put the raw tomatillos directly into the blender with all other ingredients.
 Add the chiles to taste, starting with 2 and adding more if necessary.
-Add a half cup of water to the ingredients and blend well until smooth.
+If it’s too dry, add a few tablespoons of water to the ingredients and blend well until smooth.
 Stores in an airtight refrigerated container for up to 3 days.

 - What do you do differently in making your salsas verdes or where is your favorite place to eat a dish that includes salsa verde?